api-search/explore/_apis/twilio/properties/autopilot-openapi-original.md

         log_queries:
           type: boolean
           nullable: true
+          description: >-
-          description: 'Whether queries should be logged and kept after training.
+            Whether queries should be logged and kept after training.
+Can be:
-            Can be: `true` or `false` and defaults to `true`.
+            `true` or `false` and defaults to `true`.
 If `true`, queries are stored for 30 days, and then deleted.
-If `false`, no queries are stored.'
+If `false`, no queries are stored.
         development_stage:
           type: string
           nullable: true